What will the 2056 Olympics look like?

-In fact, welcome to the future: it's starting this year.
-In October 2016, ETH Zurich is holding the world's first Cyborg Olympics in Switzerland – the Cybathlon.
-Athletes will compete using the latest prosthetic technology, brain-computer interfaces and even powered exoskeletons.
+In fact, welcome to the future: it's already begun.
+In October 2016, ETH Zurich held the world's first Cyborg Olympics in Switzerland – the Cybathlon.
+Athletes competed using the latest prosthetic technology, brain-computer interfaces and even powered exoskeletons.

 Neurostimulation, the brain, and the Singularity

-Already at this year's Olympics, there's athletes trying to gain an advantage through neurostimulation.
+Already, even at previous Olympics, athletes have been trying to gain an advantage through neurostimulation.
 "Neuropriming" headsets are starting to emerge that electrically stimulate the brain to prepare it for activity, claiming both to improve the strength and organization of the signals sent to the muscles.
 This is said to give immediate performance results, but the technique is also proving effective at priming the brain to learn and acquire skills faster.